mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 inline constexpr struct becquerel : named_unit<"Bq", one / second, kind_of<isq::activity>> {} becquerel;
 ```

-With the above, `hertz` can only be used for frequencies, while `becquerel` should only be used for
+With the above, `hertz` can only be used for _frequencies_, while `becquerel` should only be used for
-quantities of activity.
+quantities of _activity_.
 This means that the following equation will not compile, improving
 the type-safety of the library:

 ```cpp